atvs1478/sq/README.md

 - VFlip and HFlip are optional can be used to change display orientation

 ### Vcc GPIO
 The parameter "Vcc_GPIO" is a comma-separated list of GPIO that will be configured as output with their value set to 1 (Vcc) at boot.
-Be careful because there is no conflict checks being made with which GPIO you're changing, so you might damage your board or create a conflict here.
+Be careful because there is no conflict checks being made wrt which GPIO you're changing, so you might damage your board or create a conflict here.

 ### Buttons
 Buttons are described using a JSON string with the following syntax